Contributing

 Quilt is an open source project, and we welcome contributions from the community.

-Contributors must adhere to the .
+Contributors must adhere to the Code of Conduct.

 Reporting issues